Applying for Graduate Studies: Certificate Programs

 Application Form - Students applying to any Wheelock certificate program are asked to submit the online application.
 An application fee is not required.
 Certain sections of the application will remain blank based upon the requirements for admission.
 Please fill out the application to the best of your ability.
 If we require additional information we will contact you directly.

 Academic Records (transcripts) - Students applying for admission to a graduate program at Wheelock College must hold a Baccalaureate Degree from an accredited institution.
-Degree-seeking applicants must present official transcripts from each junior college, college, and university (including Wheelock College, if applicable) at which the applicant was granted a degree.
+Degree-seeking applicants must present official transcripts from each junior college, college, and university (including Wheelock College, if applicable) at which the applicant took courses or was granted a degree.

 Applicants should contact the Registrar of each school attended, requesting that an official transcript be sent either to the student or to the Office of Graduate Admissions directly.
 If the student chooses to submit the transcripts, they must be sent in their original sealed envelopes.
 Any applicant still taking courses or completing a program at the time of application may be eligible for conditional acceptance and must submit a follow-up transcript showing final grades and degree subsequently obtained.
 Additional transcripts regarding transferred course work may be requested at the discretion of the Admission Committee.